 Ring 1998, for all its massive success, was a relatively crude film that had a novel idea and a couple of good shocks, which sat alongside some often cheap directorial effects and a messy plot explaining everything.
 The simple Hollywood polish that has been lavished on Ring 2002 evens much of that out.
 Furthermore, the script from Ehren Kruger does an eminently worthwhile job of padding out of the backstory to the events.
 Ring 1998 was somewhat murky in terms of explaining the suicide of the mother and the death of the girl down the well.
 The Ring devotes time to telling a much more coherent (slightly different) story, not to mention explaining the nature of the ring and the seven-day warning.
 There is the slightly contrived addition such as now making the heroines son prescient in an unnecessary attempt to mimic the eerily mediumistic children of The Sixth Sense (1999).
 That said, Ehren Kruger is still stuck with a plot that never seemed that easy on the screen first time around Ring 1998 started off well as the story of a haunted videotape but never sustained this as it segued into a story about events from the past demanding retribution in the present.
 Ehren Kruger smooths it out a great deal but there is still an incongruity in the essential nature of Samara at some points, she seems a maligned murdered ghost child simply wanting peace and at others a malevolently evil force.

 What makes Ring 2002 work is the superbly brooding atmosphere that director Gore Verbinski manages to evoke.
-Gore Verbinski began directing at DreamWorks SKG with the enjoyably silly childrens film MouseHunt (1997) and then went onto the flop Brad Pitt-Julia Roberts romance The Mexican (2001) and later the huge successes of Disneys Pirates of the Caribbean: The Curse of the Black Pearl (2003), Pirates of the Caribbean: Dead Mans Curse (2006) and Pirates of the Caribbean: At Worlds End (2007), followed by the animated Rango (2011). the big-screen remake of The Lone Ranger (2013) and A Cure for Wellness (2017), as well as producing The Secret Life of Walter Mitty (2013).
+Gore Verbinski began directing at DreamWorks SKG with the enjoyably silly childrens film MouseHunt (1997) and then went onto the flop Brad Pitt-Julia Roberts romance The Mexican (2001) and later the huge successes of Disneys Pirates of the Caribbean: The Curse of the Black Pearl (2003), Pirates of the Caribbean: Dead Mans Curse (2006) and Pirates of the Caribbean: At Worlds End (2007), followed by the animated Rango (2011). the big-screen remake of The Lone Ranger (2013) and A Cure for Wellness (2016) about a sinister health sanatorium, as well as producing The Secret Life of Walter Mitty (2013).
 Verbinski inherited The Ring after the project passed through the hands of several directors.
 (It was at one point to have starred Jennifer Love Hewitt).
 Gore Verbinskis other films suggest that he no more than a competent commercial craftsman.
 However, he makes The Ring into a remarkable film.
 In fact, he succeeds in sustaining the suspense and atmosphere far better than the Japanese original and its sequels ever did.

 Gore Verbinski and cinematographer Bojan Bazelli succeed in imbuing every frame with a superb sense of disquiet and unease.
 Bazelli shoots wonderfully beautiful and bare Washington State exteriors lushly subdued greenery beneath grey skies, barren seashores.
 Images of ladders against a wall, something as trivial as Naomi Watts reaching up to a shelf or Martin Henderson opening a file drawer seem to brood with an ominousness.
 There is one exquisitely lovely shot where Naomi Watts steps out onto her apartment balcony and we see her outlined against the grey facade of the entire apartment block before she turns and looks into the other apartments around her at the sheer normalcy of the tv images that other people are watching.